Disciplines to rebalance and refocus your self

 The National Qigong Institute writes that Qigong is a five-thousand-year-old health method combining slow movements and mental concentration and breathing to increase and balance a person’s vital, or life energy.
 It is pronounced “chee-gong,” and is also spelled as Ch’i Kung, Chi Gung.

 Qigong is a technology of self-initiated healing.
 Both ancient and contemporary philosophers have pointed to our naturally occurring self-healing capacity, and contemporary science has confirmed the spontaneous function of self-repair and self-restoration.
-This self-healing system has show to boost a person’s inner healing process, allowing them to live a life filled with more joy and fewer health issues and chronic conditions.
+This self-healing system has been shown to boost a person’s inner healing process, allowing them to live a life filled with more joy and fewer health issues and chronic conditions.
 These conditions include cardiovascular and respiratory function, muscle strength, balance, high blood pressure, arthritis, fibromyalgia, carpal tunnel, asthma, back pain, and cancer.
 Practice helps many physical, emotional and neurological issues, including pain management, anxiety, diabetes, gastrointestinal issues, metabolic regulation, and Parkinson’s disease.

 Qigong integrates breathing techniques, physical movements, sound, and quiets the mind.
 Experience this healing system by attending the 10-week classes offered by Sales Creators®/Tai Chi for Health.